aivan33/movies_data/README.md

 # Movies Data Processor 🎬

 ## Overview 📖
 This Python tool is designed to clean and analyze key columns in [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
-It's a robust solution for anyone looking to gain insights into the world of movies.

 ## Prerequisites 🛠
 Python 3.10